uberFoo/cuckoo/README.md

 To create one of these, ⌘ + click + drag from the base class and stop someplace on the paper.
 You'll end up with a little stub of a relationship.
 From there ⌘ + click + drag from a subtype object to the nub.

+_aside: I was just thinking about cuckoo, as I stared at it trying to figure out how to represent relationships on objects in ooa_1.
+Anyway, I think I'm building all this shit because cuckoo is a tool that I can use to express how I think about coding.
+Everything that I actually code is based on boxen and lines.
+The code itself is an interesting, but long-winded way to get the computer to do something.
+So in effect I am building myself the ultimate tool with which I can express my thoughts.
+That seems pretty deep._